ItTheHunter/python_test/README.md

     memory: 3000Mi

 ```
 limits: The maximum CPU and memory available to the container.
 Example: cpu: 1000m = 1 CPU core
-Example: memory: 3000Mi ≈ 3 GB
+Example: memory: 3000Mi = 3 GB
 requests: The minimum guaranteed CPU and memory reserved for the container.

 Example: Increase CPU/Memory
-To increase to 2 CPUs and 4 GB of memory:
+to increase to 2 CPUs and 4 GB of memory.

 ```yaml
 resources: